openblockchains/austrian-blockchain-whitepapers/README.md

 Welcome to the world of business!
 Buyer beware!

 ### Q: How can say that these "Platform" Token Sales are Scams?
 Have you read the white paper?
-Have you seen all these serious honest buisnessmen, the management team and all advisors and more than dozens of happy faces in the brochure?
+Have you seen all these serious honest businessmen, the management team and all advisors and more than dozens of happy faces in the brochure?

 A: Money!
 Money!
 Money!
 Breaking news: Free easy money corrupts.

 Breaking news: Building a "platform" to revolutionize the online betting market, tourism, token trading, ...
 you need to work, work, work hard and - surprise, surprise - you need code monkeys (programmers).
-Clicky, clicky, clicky is NOT good enough.
+Clicky, clicky, clicky and putting on a great dazzling marketing show is NOT good enough.

 Ask these companies and happy faces where's the code, code, code?